mcasimir/active_record_schema/README.md

   * ### `belongs_to(name, options = {})`

     Adds a new foreign key column for the association to the schema and then delegates to `ActiveRecord::Base.belongs_to`.
-If the association is polimorphic a column for foreign type is also generated.
+If the association is polymorphic a column for foreign type is also generated.

     #### options

     * **:index** : Specify wether or not the foreing key column should be indexed, default to `true`.
-If the association is polimorphic creates an index on both foreign key and foreing type
+If the association is polymorphic creates an index on both foreign key and foreing type

   * ### `has_and_belongs_to_many(name, options = {}, &extension)`